NATSAP RESEARCH DESIGNATED PROGRAM

 The second way to achieve the status of a NATSAP RDP is to demonstrate commitment and engagement in research using tools and methods other than those prescribed by the NATSAP Outcome Research Project.
 Programs choosing this option are required to utilize at least one standardized client outcome-oriented evaluation instrument (not simply a satisfaction survey).
 They must submit an application to the Research Committee describing their research protocol and tools.
 Programs must also demonstrate that their process has been approved through an appropriate Ethics Review Board.

-Programs who demonstrate collection of 70% of their enrollment data for a minimum of one year will, upon application to the Research Committee, become a NATSAP RDP.
+Programs who demonstrate collection of 70% of their enrollment data for a minimum of 6 months will, upon application to the Research Committee, become a NATSAP RDP.
 In order to maintain RDP status they will have to submit an annual report to the research Committee verifying ongoing collection of 70% of their enrollment data, and 50% of their discharge data.
 Post discharge data is more difficult to obtain but the committee has set a target goal of collecting 20-50% of post discharge data.
 Programs who fall short of the target range for post discharge data may maintain their RDP status by submitting a review of their data collection efforts and a plan to increase the quality and sustainability of their research culture.
-Parent report data is considered acceptable by the RDP committee.

-Programs wishing to receive the status of NATSAP RESEARCH DESIGNATED PROGRAM are required to fill out an initial application which is available on the NATSAP Website and a sample is included on the next page.
+Programs wishing to receive the status of NATSAP RESEARCH DESIGNATED PROGRAM are required to fill out an initial application.